ePages-de/epages-docs/_posts/2016/2016-03-17-team-orange-mallorca.md

 During our time on Mallorca, we of course had lots of time to work on our technological and business challenges, too.

-We accomplished two knowledge sharing sessions.
-One session was held by our pipeline expert in order to understand and explain the knowledge that has not been shared equally amongst each team member yet.
+We accomplished two **knowledge sharing sessions**.
+One session was held by our continuous delivery pipeline expert in order to understand and explain the tool chain mechanisms that have not been shared equally amongst each team member yet.
 Another session focused on our evolved know-how and the established workflows around the translation process including language handling and building of language packs for internationalisation.

 We also played two rounds of [Coding Dojo](http://codingdojo.org), where we focused on solving the Kata of Conway’s Game of Life.
 In the first round we tried to apply the constraints “TDD as if you meant it” and “Driver & Navigator“, which strictly separates the roles in pair programming.
 The second round focused on shaping distinct, comprehensive and sustainable test cases.
 Therefore, one ePagee had to implement a unit test.
 Next, the coding partner should lean into the position of an evil programmer and hence only implement as little as possible to make the test pass.
 Afterwards he gives back the keyboard to the radically stressed writer of the unit test, who has to enforce the desired implementation with the addition of another test case.
 In this rotary principle we trained our sense for writing high quality tests.
 This hands-on approach delivered a lot of amusements as well as practical benefits for our programming skills.